Jaap de Hoop Scheffer

-De Hoop Scheffer continued to be active in politics and was appointed as Minister of Foreign Affairs in the Cabinet Balkenende I taking office on 22 July 2002.
-The cabinet Balkenende I fell just 87 days into its term.
-After the election of 2003 De Hoop Scheffer continued his office in the Cabinet Balkenende II.
+De Hoop Scheffer continued to be active in politics and was appointed as Minister of Foreign Affairs in the Balkenende I cabinet taking office on 22 July 2002.
+The cabinet fell just 87 days into its term.
+After the 2003 general election De Hoop Scheffer continued his office in the Balkenende II cabinet.
 In September 2003 De Hoop Scheffer was nominated as the next Secretary General of NATO serving from 1 January 2004 until 1 August 2009.

 De Hoop Scheffer retired from active politics at 61 and became active in the private and public sectors as a corporate and non-profit director served on several state commissions and councils and as a occasional diplomat and lobbyist for several economic delegations on behalf of the government, he also worked as a distinguished professor of International relations, Diplomatic Practice and Governmental Studies at his alma mater Leiden University from September 2009 until September 2014.
 He is still involved with his alma mater as a Distinguished Fellow at Leiden University College The Hague.